Hawadax Island

 The former name is the English translation of the name given to the islands by Captain Fyodor Petrovich Litke in 1827 when he visited the Aleutian Islands on a voyage around the world.

 The Rat Islands are very earthquake-prone as they are on the boundary of the Pacific and North American tectonic plates.
 In 1965, there was a major earthquake with the magnitude 8.7 in the Rat Islands.

+History

+Hawadax Island has been traditionally inhabited and frequented by the Unangan or Aleut people since pre-history, although the island is uninhabited today.
+Archaeological records indicate that puffins and other burrow-nesting seabirds were likely common on the island before the introduction of rats in the 1700s (See below).
+The island became known in Russian as Krysi, probably from the Aleut name Ayugadak, meaning "rat".
+The U.S. Board on Geographic Names officially made Rat Island the island's name in 1937.

+The name was eventually changed in 2012, when the Board approved a proposal by Karen Pletnikoff of the Aleutian Pribilof Islands Association to rename Rat Island as Hawadax Island, an Aleut name recorded in historical sources.
+The name is Aleut for "entry" or "welcome".